“What is wrong with loving limits for children?”

 Would that be advocating taking his wife seriously?

 How loving would you find it if your husband, with the softest voice and expressing lots of love and empathy for you, imposed a limit on you against your will, and held to that limit, forcing you to comply?
 Would that be taking you seriously, or would it be coercively controlling you?
 Would the limit feel loving to you?
-What would you think if your husband felt taken aback and misjudged to learn that you did not find his loving limit loving (and continued holding to the limit he had set for you)?
+What would you think if your husband felt taken aback and misjudged to learn that you did not find his loving limit loving (and he continued holding to the limit he had set for you)?

 The parent does honestly feel for the child – just not enough not to impose and enforce the limit.
 By adding the expression of love and empathy parents hope to make the coercion less unbearable for the children, and they hope to be able to set and enforce the limit without destroying their relationship with their child.
 But there is nothing non-coercive about it.